 Steven has been admitted to the Brussels Bar and is able to plead before all Belgian courts, the Benelux Court and the European Court of Justice.
 He received his juris doctor (magna cum laude) from the University of Antwerp and an LLM from the University of Virginia School of Law.
 Steven is fluent in English, Dutch and French and has a good understanding of German and Spanish.

-This biography is an extract from The International Who's Who of Information Technology which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Telecommunications Media & Technology which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication